lightning/bolts/proposals/route-blinding.md

 * `htlc_minimum_msat`: minimum htlc amount that should be accepted
 * `allowed_features`: features related to payment relay that the sender is allowed to use

+The recipient must use values that provide a good enough anonymity set, by looking at nearby channels and selecting values that would work for a large enough number of those channels.
-The recipient must use values that exceed the ones found in each `channel_udpate`, otherwise it would be easy for a malicious sender to figure out which channels are hidden inside the blinded route.
+Otherwise it could be easy for a malicious sender to figure out which channels are hidden inside the blinded route if for example the selected fees are lower than most other candidates.

 The recipient also includes the `payment_preimage` (or another private unique identifier for the payment) in the `path_id` field of the `encrypted_data` payload for itself: this will let the